Chart your course in a profession that serves the community and helps people reach their fullest potential with one of our high-quality programs.

 Learn about the role of a biomedical products regulatory affairs specialist and the dynamic nature of the field.
 Explore the regulatory jurisdiction of the U.S. Food and Drug Administration.

-Gain the skills and knowledge to become an effective guardian of developmentally disabled adults, elderly individuals with disabilities or diminished capacity, and other adults declared incapacitated by the courts.
+Learn how to be an effective guardian for developmentally disabled adults, elderly individuals with disabilities or diminished capacity, and other adults declared incapacitated by the courts.

 Evaluate the costs and benefits of various information security approaches.
 Learn how to create and implement comprehensive risk management programs for organizations of all sizes.

-Gain an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials, laws and legal theory.
+Build an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials and litigation.
+Acquire the knowledge and skills to work as a paralegal.

 Develop your ability to do investigative work as you learn about the legal system and study techniques for carrying out criminal and civil investigations.

-Gain the skills and knowledge needed to excel as a leader dedicated to serving the public good with this advanced degree program.
+Gain the advanced skills and knowledge needed to excel as a leader dedicated to serving the public good.

-Learn traditional and emerging fundraising and relationship-building techniques that produce results.
-Examine the latest research, best practices and ethical standards in the development profession.
+Study traditional and emerging fundraising and relationship-building techniques that produce results.
+Examine the latest research, best practices and ethical standards in the field.

 Hone your marketing skills and tactics as you dig into specific channels and tools for developing integrated marketing campaigns and measuring their performance.

-Cultivate the tools and knowledge needed to contribute to the work of museums, zoos and other informal learning environments and cultural institutions.
+Gain the tools and knowledge to make a difference in the work of museums, zoos and other informal learning environments and cultural institutions.

 Learn the fundamentals of public policy analysis and management while also focusing on a specific area of study.